jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 ### 67B Effect of trial provision under section 67A
 (1) This section applies if an employer terminates an employment agreement containing a trial provision under section 67A by giving the employee notice of the termination before the end of the trial period, whether the termination takes effect before, at, or after the end of the trial period.
-(2) An employee whose employment agreement is terminated in accordance with subsection (1) may not bring a personal grievance or legal proceedings in respect of the dismissal.
+(2) An employee whose employment agreement is terminated in accordance with subsection (1) may not bring a personal grievance or legal proceedings in respect of the dismissal, including—
+  (a) a personal grievance on the ground specified in section 103(1)﻿(a):
+  (b) a personal grievance on the ground specified in section 103(1)﻿(b) if the ground relates to the dismissal.
-(3) Neither this section nor a trial provision prevents an employee from bringing a personal grievance or legal proceedings on any of the grounds specified in section 103(1)﻿(b) to (k).
+(3) Neither this section nor a trial provision prevents an employee from bringing a personal grievance or legal proceedings— (a) on the ground specified in section 103(1)﻿(b) if the ground does not relate to the dismissal:
+  (b) on any of the grounds specified in section 103(1)﻿(c) to (k).
 (4) An employee whose employment agreement contains a trial provision is, in all other respects (including access to mediation services), to be treated no differently from an employee whose employment agreement contains no trial provision or contains a trial provision that has ceased to have effect.
 (5) Subsection (4) applies subject to the following provisions:
   (a) in observing the obligation in section 4 of dealing in good faith with the employee, the employer is not required to comply with section 4(1A)﻿(c) in making a decision whether to terminate an employment agreement under this section; and